telerik/teststudio-docs/docs/automated-tests/scheduling/view-execution-status.md

 ## Locally Connected Project

-If the current project is connected to execute tests locally, the Status view will provide details only for the local Scheduler and the Test Runner, in case this is not pointing to another machine configured as a Scheduling server.
+If the current project is connected to execute tests locally, the Status view will provide details only for the local service and the local Test Runner.

 ![Status Window locally][2a]